German energy giant Uniper asks for bailout amid Ukraine war

-BERLIN (AP) — German energy supply giant Uniper said Friday it is asking the government for a bailout amid a growing natural gas crunch due to the war in Ukraine.
+BERLIN (AP) — German Chancellor Olaf Scholz pledged Friday to help troubled energy giant Uniper after it asked the government for a bailout to cope with surging prices for natural gas due to the war in Ukraine.

-Uniper, which is Germany’s biggest importer of Russian gas, said in a statement that its board has applied to the government for “stabilization measures.”
+Scholz assured the company — Germany’s biggest importer of Russian gas — of the government’s support.

-The move could see the government pump billions of euros (dollars) into Uniper to keep the company afloat.
-Germany’s Cabinet had approved a plan preparing for such measures earlier this week.
+“This is a company that is of great important to large parts of the economy and to many consumers,” he said during a visit to a trade fair in Munich.
+“Everyone can be sure: we will play our part to save Uniper.”

 “Since Uniper cannot yet pass on these additional costs, this results in significant financial burdens,” it said at the time.